 Visualizing The Sounds of Carnegie Mellon University

 Tasked to integrate mixed research methods and to engage in serious play, so as to use an existing technology (library or built) for a task it was not intended, these students mapped the university campus by its sub-tonal properties.

-This challenging course for MBAs with limited design experience demanded student led ethnographic research and the application of Grounded Theory to build an inductive understanding of Migrant Entrepreneurial Ecosystems within Baltimore.
-Student were encouraged to capture research in multiple ways, to experiment with cartography, to focus on validation, and to explore design implications.
+This challenging course for MBAs with limited design experience demanded student led ethnographic research to understand the Migrant Entrepreneurial Ecosystems within Baltimore, Maryland.
+Student were taught to translate cross cultural research into product and market intervention concepts.
 Syllabus digital content is available at MEDIUM.